Jouhou: Background and recording

 Recording sessions for the album were very stressful for the band, as members would frequently fight and argue.
 Tracks recorded for the album were either written before the sessions took place or were made up on the spot during studio time.
 Drums and guitars were recorded at Straight Jacket Studios, Allston, Massachusetts from July to August 1996.
 Vocals were recorded at Trax East, South River, New Jersey in September 1996, where the album was also mixed.
 Split material that's featured on the CD editions of the album were all recorded and mixed at Trax East in April 1995.

 When the album was released in February 1997, the trio scheduled a tour in Japan to support the record.
 However, due to rising band tensions of scheduling conflicts, guitarist Rob Marton left the band, with Steve Procopio hired to fill in for his place.
 By the time the tour was completed in 1998, the group went on hiatus.
 In 1999, the band, including Marton, reunited and began to work on material that would eventually become their acclaimed third album The Inalienable Dreamless.

+Reception

+Jouhou received positive reviews from critics.
+Fred Thomas of AllMusic gave the CD reissue four stars out of five, citing that despite the brevity of the tracks that tracks like "Flow My Tears, the Policeman Said" were "powerful examples of grindcore grandeur".
+Chris Ott of Pitchfork praised the CD reissue, claiming it as Discordance Axis' definitive release for its replay value and "melodic distortion and blast-beats".